A summary of our findings

 But for those who can’t spend a thousand dollars on a pool pump, we additionally reviewed two much cheaper, albeit not as energy-efficient options.
 They are good in terms of performance and functions but not the best when it comes to power saving.

 Pentair IntelliFlo Variable-Speed High-Performance Pool Pump – Top Performance

-Before you go ahead to select a pool pump to buy, you need to have a number of things in mind.
+Before you go ahead to select a pool pump to buy, you need to have many things in mind.
 For those who are just beginning with pool pumps, let us explain their important product features one by one.

 Types of Pool Pump

-The most important factor to take into account is the type of the pool pump.
+The most crucial factor to take into account is the type of pool pump.
 There are three main types of pool pumps: single-speed, double-speed, and variable-speed.
-They differ not only in performance but also in power consumption, so it is exceptionally important that you know your needs and budget capabilities before choosing one of the types.
+They differ not only in performance but also in power consumption, so you must know your needs and budget capabilities before choosing one of the types.

 Single-Speed vs. Double-Speed vs. Variable-Speed Pool Pumps

-Single-speed pumps are the cheapest up-front, but they are the least energy-efficient units since they always work at one speed, i.e. at their peak.
-On one hand, a single-speed pool pump will provide great water circulation at all times, but on the other, it will be noisy and won’t allow you to save energy.
+Single-speed pumps are the cheapest up-front, but they are the least energy-efficient units since they always work at one speed, i.e., at their peak.
+On the one hand, a single-speed pool pump will provide excellent water circulation at all times, but on the other, it will be noisy and won’t allow you to save energy.

-Two-speed pumps provide slightly more versatility in terms of power saving.
-These pool pumps typically operate at high 3,450 RPM and low 1,725 RPM.
+Two-speed pumps provide slightly more versatility in terms of power-saving.
+These pool pumps typically operate at a high 3,450 RPM and low 1,725 RPM.
 You may think that you cut your power usage in half when using half the power, but that isn’t the case in reality.
 Have a look at this table provided by the US Department of Energy: